The Dread Lions of Rufiji

 Charles and ‘The Old Man’ in the cold season on Mt.
 Meru.
 2001.

-If you'd like to get in contact with Charles, please use the following form.
+If you'd like to get in contact, please use the following form.

 Your Name (required)